andrei-markeev/cisar/README.md

 ----------------------------------
 Cisar is rather young.
 Below listed known bugs, inconveniences and notes.
 I'm working on improvements, but for now it is how it is:

-  1. If there're errors when saving files, they're logged in the "Console" tab in Developer Tools, but not shown anywhere else.
-  2. It is usually a very good idea to disable caching ("Network" tab -> Disable cache checkbox).
+  1. It is usually a very good idea to disable caching ("Network" tab -> Disable cache checkbox).
-  3. Display Templates and also CSWP customizations aren't supported yet.
+  2. Display Templates and also CSWP customizations aren't supported yet.